A new method for flow-based network intrusion detection using the inverse Potts model: Introduction

 The rest of this paper is structured as follows.
-In Section II, we briefly present the state-of-the-art in flow-based \acp{NIDS}.
-In Section III, we describe the structure of network flows with a preliminary analysis of the datasets considered here.
-In Section IV, we introduce the statistical model proposed and the classifier implementation.
-In Section V, we present the results obtained regarding the analysis of the statistical model and the classification experiments performed.
-Finally, in Section VI, we present our conclusions and future work.
+In Section~\ref{sec:rel_work}, we briefly present the state-of-the-art in flow-based \acp{NIDS}.
+In Section~\ref{sec:preliminaries}, we describe the structure of network flows with a preliminary analysis of the datasets considered here.
+In Section~\ref{sec:proposal}, we introduce the statistical model proposed and the classifier implementation.
+In Section~\ref{sec:results}, we present the results obtained regarding the statistical model's analysis and the classification experiments performed.
+Finally, in Section~\ref{sec:conclusions}, we present our conclusions and future work.